jaantollander/masters-thesis/content/20_hpc.md

 It uses the same system calls for performing I/O on all types of files.
 Consequently, users can use the same file utilities to perform various tasks, such as reading and writing files or interacting with processes and devices.
 The kernel only provides one file type, a sequential stream of bytes.
-This work focuses on the storage file system I/O.
+This work focuses on file system I/O on a storage device.

 The kernel provides an abstraction layer called *Virtual File System (VFS)*, which defines a generic interface for file-system operations for concrete file systems such as *ext4*, *Btrfs*, or *FAT*.
 VFS allows programs to use different file systems uniformly using the operations defined by the interface.
 The interface contains the system calls such as `open()`, `close()`, `read()`, `write()`, `mknod()`, `unlink()` and others.
 For in-depth documentation about system calls, we recommend the Linux Man Pages [@man-pages, sec.
-2] We have listed some common system calls for the file system interface in Appendix \ref{file-system-interface} and programming examples in Appendix \ref{programming-with-system-calls}.
+2] We have listed system calls for the file system interface and present programming examples in Appendix \ref{file-system-interface}.

 Linux is a *multiuser* system, which means that multiple users can use the computer at the same time.
 The kernel provides an abstraction of a virtual private computer for each user, allowing multiple users to operate independently on the same computer system.